 The Apostles’ Creed is so called, not because it was produced by the apostles themselves, but because it contains a concise summary of their teachings.
 Its chief tenets can be traced to specific New Testament texts, such as Matthew 1:18; 16:16; 28:19; Luke 1:35; 23:43; 1 Corinthians 15:3–5; 15:20.
 As has been well said, it sets forth biblical doctrine “in sublime simplicity, in unsurpassable brevity, in the most beautiful order, and with liturgical solemnity.”1 This creed originated as a baptismal confession, probably in the second century, and developed into its present form by the sixth or seventh century, being the culmination of several centuries of reflection.
 The creed is Trinitarian in structure and accents God’s operations for our salvation.
 More than any other creed of Christendom, it may justly be called an ecumenical symbol of faith.

 I believe in God the Father Almighty,

-And in Jesus Christ, His only begotten Son, our Lord;
+I believe in Jesus Christ, his only begotten Son, our Lord;

-He ascended into heaven, and sitteth at the right hand of God the Father Almighty;
+and sits at the right hand of God the Father Almighty;